Siri May Be The Big Winner In Apple’s Switch To Google For Web Search

 Siri will not find answers to very specific or specialized queries like “Siri how do I make raised flower beds?” in its own knowledge base, so it goes to the web search tool.
 If it can’t find a direct answer to the question, it delivers a list of links to websites that may contain relevant information.

-If assistant fails to deliver relevant and useful search results, users can be unforgiving.
+If assistants fail to deliver relevant and useful search results, users can be unforgiving.
 And this this has been one of the knocks on Siri in the past–that it’s not always able to answer specific or specialized questions that require a web search.

 Ben Bajarin at Creative Strategies has done research on user perceptions of Siri, including the assistant’s use of search.